MHassanTariq/fs/design.md

 with the `buyInsurance` call, and for refunding any amount greater than 1 ether.

+The contract will not let passengers buy insurance for a flight that is not in state 0 (unknown).

 ## Oracle Responses

 If three or more oracles reply to an `OracleRequest` event with the same flight status code, the flight's `statusCode` is updated in the data contract.

+The contract does not prevent passengers from repeatedly querying the oracles.

 ## Paying out